Dechantg/Decision-Maker/planning/routing.md

 - Options (3 empty spaces to start)
   - Option Title
   - short option description
-  - button to add addition options
+  - button to add addition options (STRETCH - DYNAMICALLY ADDING FORM ELEMENTS is a MAKEWORK project)
   - each option has ability for poll create to register their vote at creation

 - People who can vote section/ invites (intial 5 people)